-Top Compensation Executive plans and directs compensation policies, objectives, and initiatives.
-Oversees the collection of wage, salary, and incentive survey data to ensure the organization's compensation programs/objectives are competitive in the current marketplace.
-Being a Top Compensation Executive is responsible for the design, development, and administration of all compensation programs used to attract and retain employees.
-Plans and administers long and short term equity programs and executive programs that drive company performance.
-Additionally, Top Compensation Executive ensures compensation programs remain within budgetary constraints.
-Directs communications to employees that is clear and reinforces the value of the compensation programs.
-Keeps abreast of regulatory, market, and practice changes and trends.
+Top Compensation Executive leads an organization's compensation department.
+Champions timely and robust data collection and analysis processes that support research and market, pay equity, and other compensation studies.
+Being a Top Compensation Executive is responsible for leading the strategic planning of compensation and equity programs, ensuring those programs align with organizational goals, initiatives, and budgets.
+Ensures proper collection and analysis of compensation data, including surveys, market research and analysis, and pay equity.
+Additionally, Top Compensation Executive keeps abreast of regulatory, market, and practice changes and trends.
 Requires a bachelor's degree.
+May require a Certified Compensation Professional (CCP) certification.
 Typically reports to top management.
-May require CCP.
 The Top Compensation Executive manages a departmental function within a broader corporate function.
 Develops major goals to support broad functional objectives.
 Approves policies developed within various sub-functions and departments.
 To be a Top Compensation Executive typically requires 8+ years of managerial experience.
 Comprehensive knowledge of the overall departmental function.